immense/Remotely/README.md

 * Endpoint devices require the .NET Core runtime to be installed.
 	* For Windows, the Desktop Runtime is required.
     * Download Link: https://dotnet.microsoft.com/download/dotnet-core/current/runtime
+		* The installer will automatically download and install the runtime if missing.

 ## Build Instructions (Windows 10)
 The following steps will configure your Windows 10 machine for building the Remotely server and clients.